reidaelliott/sfdxAnalyticsQuickStart/README.md

 1. Update the adminEmail in config/project-scratch-def.json to your email address
 2. Authenticate to your dev hub.
 For web auth 'sfdx force:auth:web:login -d'
 3. Create a scratch org 'sfdx force:org:create -s -f config/project-scratch-def.json' .
 This will create an scratch org which is ready with Analytics enabled.
-4. Push the sample analytics template in this workspace by running 'sfdx force:source:push'
+4. Push the sample analytics template from the local workspace to the scratch org by running 'sfdx force:source:push'

 At this point you have a scratch org with an Analytics template installed.
 Explore the analytics commands by running 'sfdx analytics --help'